 One thing about being a parent: No time.
 Another thing about being a parent: You’re responsible for keeping your family safe and cared for, and that includes managing your money smartly.

 No time + needing to look after the ones you love = a quarterly checklist to help keep you on track, so you can get back to wiping boogers and giving snuggles.

-Here are our favorite ways to stay on top of your money and your life this winter:
+Here are our favorite ways to stay on top of your money and your life this winter.

+As the new year rolls around, consider making life insurance one of your resolutions.
 The main reason people get life insurance is to help protect those who depend on them financially.
 For lots of people, this starts becoming important when they have kids or other financial dependents.

 As you bundle up for the rest of winter and dream about spring to come, taking care of just a few important to-dos can make a big difference for your family’s future—and for your own state of mind.

 Want to see what's coming up next?
 Here's a sneak peek at your spring financial to-dos.

 Fabric exists to help young families master their money.
 Our articles abide by strict editorial standards.

 Fabric by Gerber Life exists to help young families master their money.
 Our articles abide by strict editorial standards.

 Information provided is general and educational in nature and is not intended to be, and should not be construed as, financial, legal, or tax advice.
 Laws of a specific state or laws relevant to a particular situation may affect the applicability, accuracy, or completeness of this information.
 Federal and state laws and regulations are complex and are subject to change.
 We make no warranties with regard to the information or results obtained by its use, and disclaim any liability arising out of your use of, or reliance on, the information.